simoninireland/epydemic/doc/cookbook/infect-specific-nodes.rst

 This is probably best done by extending :meth:`SIR.setUp` so that, after the initial setup has been done, we change the compartments of the selected nodes and then proceeds with the simulation.

+(The parameters you use depend on the model you're using: if you were working with an SIS model then substitute :attr:`SIS.P_INFECTED` and so forth as appropriate.)